Les Enfants de Bacchus

 Boerlin-Brodbeck, “La Figure assise” (1987), 165.

 The picture may have suffered, but its rich, painterly approach is outstanding.
 It far outshines what we see in the paintings of putti after Rubens that are attributed to Watteau.
 The children in the Louvre painting are robust, exuding both charm and vitality.
-They suggest what Watteau’s other paintings of putti with classicizing subjects--such as Enfants de Sylene and L’Amour mal accompagné—would look like if the canvases had survived.
+They suggest what Watteau’s other paintings of putti with classicizing subjects—such as Les Enfants de Sylene and L’Amour mal accompagné—would look like if the canvases had survived.